calebjmatthews/endless-desert/concept.md

   - Chemistry research for Perfumery, need original perfume to be able to duplicate
   - Logistics research that increases building output if located next to the source of its consumption resources
   - Logistics research that increases output if group leader lives next to where he/she is working
+  - Somewhat hidden overall goal is to find the secret of undoing death, the quest for which cannot be tainted by killing.
+There could be a previous explorer (or duo?) who searched for the secret, and an elusive beast that has to willingly give you its eye.

 Where is the bottleneck?
   - Creation of basic resources should be based on buildings (rather than working groups), with specialty goods for limited use or trade created by groups.